 To my fellow passengers on Flight 2015, I wish you the best possible in-flight experience.
-Now that we’ve taken-off, feel free to stretch your legs a bit.
+Now that we’ve taken off feel free to stretch your legs a bit.
 I certainly will.

-It was my goal for 2014 to shed light on some of the mysteries of aviation and aerospace, and give Flight Chic readers a peek at what goes on behind the scenes.
-I hope I’ve succeeded, at least in part, but I know I can do more.
+It was my goal for 2014 to shed light on some of the mysteries of aviation and aerospace and give FlightChic readers a peek at what goes on behind the scenes.
+I hope I’ve succeeded, at least partly, but I know I can do more.

 There is the pending dispute over Open Skies agreements which one of our peanuts in the North faces, scheduled to be resolved in 2015.
 Whatever the final decision, in favor or against, it will not only affect Norwegian–it will set an important precedent.
-We’ll monitor that, and similar developments, closely.
+We’ll monitor that and similar developments closely.

 It’s too soon to tell how this will all play out, that’s half the fun of watching it, but whatever comes, I’ll report on it here and elsewhere.

-You can expect more here on the original Flight Chic site and there are a few surprises still in store.
+You can expect more here on the original FlightChic site; a few surprises are still in store.
 I plan to be very busy in 2015, which is just how I like it.

-May your 2015 be just as productive, entertaining and enjoyable!
+May your 2015 be just as productive, entertaining, and enjoyable!